Vroomfrondal/Runescape-bot/README.md

 **Technologies Used:**

 - RobotsJS - NPM library used for Desktop Automation.
-Read about it [here](https://www.npmjs.com/package/robotjs)
 - NodeJS
 - Javascript